 It isn’t hard to understand why most people put a premium on a player’s playoff performance before truly considering his greatness.
 Many good players deliver exceptional performances in the regular season, but only the best rise to the challenge and perform outstandingly in the playoffs.
 The NBA playoff schedule provides plenty of extra NBA games for players to earn larger bonuses.

 Winning an NBA championship is the highest form of gratification for an NBA player.
-NBA franchises earn their legendary status when their players cement their position as one the beings known as the best NBA players of all time.Â
+NBA franchises earn their legendary status when their players cement their position as the beings known as the best NBA players of all time.

-Regardless of an NBA player’s role, though, a deep playoff run and a championship offer more rewards than the glory and recognition.
+Regardless of an NBA player’s role, though, a deep playoff run and a championship offer more rewards than glory and recognition.
 Upcoming NBA stars like Tyrese Maxey and Anthony Edwards may impress in this season’s playoffs, foreshadowing the bonus wages we can expect from them in the following seasons.

 How do NBA playoffs work to affect their wages?